Elmira Gafarova: Early life

 Gafarova was born on 1 March 1934 in Baku, Azerbaijan.
 In 1952, she completed her secondary education and was admitted to Azerbaijan State University in 1953.
 In 1958, she graduated from the university with a degree in Philology and continued with her postgraduate studies until 1961 when she obtained her PhD in Philology.
 Gafarova was the deputy of the Komsomol committee of the university.
 In 1958, she was admitted to Azerbaijan Communist Party.
-In 1962, she was appointed the chairwoman of the Organization Committee Center of Azerbaijani Komsomol and in 1966 through 1970, she served as the first secretary of the organization.
+In 1962, she was appointed the chairwoman of the Organization Committee Center of Azerbaijani Komsomol and served as the first secretary of the organization from 1966 to 1970.

 Political career

 In 1970–1971, Gafarova worked as the director of the Department of Culture of the Central Committee of Azerbaijan Communist Party and from 1971 until 1980, she was the Secretary of the Party Committee of Baku.
-In 1980, she was appointed to the post of Minister of Education of Azerbaijan SSR which she held until 1983.
-In 1983–1987, Gafarova served as the Minister of Foreign Affairs of Azerbaijan SSR.
+In 1980, she was appointed Minister of Education of Azerbaijan SSR, a position she held until 1983.
+In 1983–1987, Gafarova served as the Minister of Foreign Affairs of the Azerbaijan SSR.
 While in foreign service, she participated in UN General Assembly sessions in October 1984 on issues of racism and discrimination.
 She was also elected to the Supreme Soviet of Azerbaijan.
-From 1987 through 1991, she was the Speaker of Supreme Soviet of Azerbaijan SSR and was elected deputy to the Supreme Soviet of the Soviet Union.
-In 1987–89, she also served as Deputy Prime Minister of Azerbaijan SSR.
-When she was the speaker of parliament, Gafarova played a significant role in restoring the historic name of Ganja on 30 December 1989, and made the Nowruz holiday celebrated throughout Azerbaijan an official public holiday on 13 March 1990.
+From 1987 through 1991, she was the Speaker of Supreme Soviet of the Azerbaijan SSR and was elected deputy to the Supreme Soviet of the Soviet Union.
+In 1987–89, she also served as Deputy Prime Minister of the Azerbaijan SSR.
+When she was the speaker of parliament, Gafarova played a significant role in restoring the historic name of Ganja on 30 December 1989, and made the Nowruz, celebrated throughout Azerbaijan, an official public holiday on 13 March 1990.
 She is also credited with passing a law on restoration of independence of Azerbaijan on 18 October 1991 and admission of the Azerbaijan Republic to the United Nations on 2 March 1992.